Active ingredient

 If you find that you are still in pain whilst being given this injection discuss this with your doctor.

-Call your doctor or hospital straight away.
-People who have been given an overdose may feel very sleepy, sick or dizzy.
+Call your doctor or hospital immediately.
+People who have been given an overdose may feel very sleepy, sick or dizzy, or have hallucinations.
 They may also have breathing difficulties leading to unconsciousness or even death and may need emergency treatment in hospital.
+An overdose may result in a brain disorder (known as toxic leukoencephalopathy).
+When seeking medical attention make sure that you take this leaflet and any remaining injection with you to show to the doctor.

 Do not suddenly stop using this medicine.
 If you want to stop using this medicine discuss this with your doctor first.
 They will tell you how to do this, usually by reducing the dose gradually so that any unpleasant withdrawal effects are kept to a minimum.
 Withdrawal symptoms such as restlessness, difficulty sleeping, irritability, agitation, anxiety, feeling your heartbeat (palpitations), increased blood pressure, feeling or being sick, diarrhoea, shaking, shivering or sweating may occur if you suddenly stop taking this medicine.